 - Schools should work collaboratively with families of children at risk as early as possible, problem-solving how to respond to and support children (and their younger siblings) effectively.

-- See our guide about how to start a conversation with parents/carers. [link to > opening up a conversation with parents]
+- See our guide about how to start a conversation with parents/carers.

 - Schools should have effective methods of dealing with bullying and aggressive behaviours and their underlying causes.